-^{}If school board policy does not permit Sunday practices, then the "First Scrimmage" date must be moved forward accordingly.
+\Official Practice Days begin to count on August 15, 2012.
+If school board policy does not permit Sunday practices, then the "First Scrimmage" must be moved forward accordingly.

-Reminder FOOTBALL ONLY: Official practice for scrimmage purposes begins twenty-five (25) days prior to the opening date.
-Scrimmages may occur after six (6) days of practice.
-Reminder: It is recommended that teams may not practice more than six (6) consecutive days.
-Once twenty-four (34) hour rest period should be included within a seven (7) day period.
-Example: September 10th opening date - first official practice is August 16 - first scrimmage is August 23.
+Reminder FOOTBALL ONLY: It is recommended that teams may not practice more than six (6) consecutive days.
+One twenty-four (24) hour rest period should be included within a seven (7) day period.
+Example: First official practice is August 15 - first scrimmage is August 22.

-Girls Tennis - Teams may open on September 7th after six days of official practice, which may start on August 18 with the first scrimmage on August 26, 2010, which should include one twenty-four (24) hour rest period.
+3. Girls Tennis - Teams may open on September 4h after six days of official practice, which may start on August 15 with the first scrimmage on August 22, 2012, which should include one twenty-four (24) hour rest period.